MonoGame/MonoGame/Documentation/articles/getting_started/2_creating_a_new_project_vs.md

-# Creating a Project with Visual Studio 2019
+# Creating a Project with Visual Studio 2022

-This guide will walk you through building a starter game with MonoGame using Windows and Visual Studio 2019.
+This guide will walk you through building a starter game with MonoGame using Windows and Visual Studio 2022.
+It is assumed that you properly installed Visual Studio 2022 and MonoGame.

-Start Visual Studio and select **New Project...** in the upper left corner.
+Start Visual Studio 2022 and select **New Project...** in the upper left corner.

 ![New Solution](~/images/getting_started/vswin-mg-new-1.png)